berdal84/cli-lib/README.md

 A try to make a library to facilitate command line argument parsing.

-First, I want to be able to define a set of flags or typed parameters.
+First, I want to be able to define a set of flags or typed params.
 Some examples:

 - flag fullscreen can be enable using `-f | --fullscreen`,